salt-die/make_sents/README.md

 > A WIP

-A class decorator for building sentinels.
+A class decorator or stand alone function for building sentinel objects.